 Have you run out of gardening steam by the time you get to the late summer garden?

-I know I do, which is why it’s so inspiring to visit a top professional garden, such as The Salutation in Sandwich.
-And here head gardener Steven Edney shares his tips for late summer garden colour with The Middlesized Garden.
+I know I do, which is why it was always so inspiring to visit the top professional garden, The Salutation in Sandwich.
+The Salutation is now closed, but its award winning former head gardener Steven Edney shares his tips for late summer garden colour with The Middlesized Garden.

 Firstly, when does a late summer garden start and end?
 My definition is that it starts with the first dahlia opening (usually around mid-July).
-It ends with the first frosts, when the dahlia foliage collapses into a blackened heap.
-The Salutation has over 400 different dahlia varieties, and holds an annual Dahlia Festival in the middle of September (15th/16th in 2018).
+It ends with the first frosts, when the dahlia foliage collapses into a blackened heap. .

 So the ‘late summer garden’ equates to ‘the dahlia season’ in my opinion, although Gardeners’ World defines it as September and October.
 I visited the Salutation in early September, and it was glorious.
 There’s clearly no excuse for saying that ‘the garden is over’ at this time of year.

 Which dahlias for your garden?